BISO Home > IVO Homepage > Travel to the United States

 The purpose of the visit determines what type of visa will be needed.
-Visitors planning to visit or attend a meeting will most likely apply for a B1/B2 visa.
+Visitors planning to visit or attend a meeting will most likely apply for a B-1 visa.
 They should contact their U.S. host or meeting organizer for assistance and information not included here.
 Sponsored visitors, such as students and researchers, will most likely apply for F-1 or J-1 visas.
 The university’s or sponsor’s international office is their best resource.
 More information on this can be found at the State Department website: http://travel.state.gov/visa/visa_1750.html

 Visa Waiver Program (VWP)

 Citizens of 34 countries do not need a U.S. visa for business or tourism visits of 90 days or less.
-However, if you will be receiving any compensation for your services or activities (i.e. lectures, presentations, etc.), you may need to apply for a visa.
+However, if you will receive any compensation for your services or activities (i.e. lectures, presentations, etc.), you may need to apply for a visa.
 Contact the nearest U.S. Embassy or Consulate in your country for more information.

 Citizens of all VWP countries must now have machine readable passports to enter the United States.
 Detailed information on these passport requirements is available at the Department of Homeland Security website

 For additional details and updates on the Visa Waiver Program, see the State Department’s Visa Waiver Program website.

 Additional Information on Visas and Other Entry Requirements Related to the Western Hemisphere Travel Initiative